Frequently Asked Questions (FAQ)

 You may notice some times that a little wax is left behind after unwrapping your Apiwrap.
 This is often because the item was warm when it was wrapped, melting the wax on more than usual.
 This residue can be removed by washing with soap, but is harmless as the wax compound is made from food safe ingredients.
 If residue is left on crockery it can be washed off the same way with soap and water.

 If you have your Apiwrap in contact with richly coloured foods like beetroot or tumeric they can transfer a little colour.
 Over time marks and stains can occur, be prompt to clean them to minimise significant staining.
-(This is an advantage of my richly patterned fabrics!)
+(This is an advantage of our richly patterned fabrics!)

 Yes!
 Apiwraps are watertight, but the allow a little air circulation – they won’t allow external yeast or bacteria to get in.
 This is the ideal environment for fermentation.